Ace-2504/Ace-Rentals/README.md

 - **Templating**: EJS with ejs-mate
 - **Session Management**: express-session with connect-flash for messages
 - **Other**: method-override for PUT/DELETE, dotenv for environment variables

+## Architecture

+Ace-Rentals follows the MVC (Model–View–Controller) architecture pattern to ensure clean separation of concerns and maintainable backend design.

+- *⁠*Models** manage database schemas and data access using MongoDB and Mongoose
+- **Controllers** handle request–response logic and coordinate application flow
+- *⁠*Routes** map HTTP endpoints to their respective controllers
+- ⁠**Views** are rendered using EJS templates for server-side rendering
+- *⁠*Middleware** enforces authentication, authorization, validation, and centralized error handling

+All critical business rules and permission checks are handled on the server, while the frontend remains focused on presentation and user interaction.

 ## Functional Requirements